Green Fuel Alternatives

 IndianOil R&D has perfected a process to produce biodiesel from various non-edible oils, especially from Jatropha and Karanjia.
 The biodiesel produced has been tested for its properties and meets the stringent international standards.
 Extensive field trials have been conducted using 5 and 10% bio-diesel blends in collaboration with Indian Railways, Haryana Roadways, TATA, etc.

-With a procurement of around 23 crore litres of Biodiesel, Indian Oil has achieved an average blending of 0.5% of Biodiesel in Diesel in the year 2023-24.
+With a procurement of around 20 crore litres of Biodiesel during the period April 2024-February 2025, Indian Oil has achieved an average blending of 0.57% of Biodiesel in Diesel.
 As per the indicative targets given by GoI in the National Policy on Biofuels, 5% blending of Biodiesel in diesel is envisaged by the year 2029-30.

 Apart from the Indian Oil R& D centre’s state-of-the art quality control laboratory, two more laboratories at Delhi and Vishakhapatnam have been equipped to check the quality of biodiesel, as per ASTM/BIS specifications.
 A reduction of 10 to 15% in smoke density has been observed with the use of biodiesel blends.